Nutrition is something that as a society we struggle with.

 And 10 grams of Moringa will give you almost 65% of your recommended daily value.

 For the record, that’s the equivalent of eating 57 oranges, 97 bananas, or 138 apples.

-Moringa and Nutrition: Not a Magic Bullet, but Definitely a Big Help
+Moringa and Nutrition: Not a Magic Bullet, but a step in the right direction.

-Moringa (drumstick tree) isn’t a magic bullet: taking this miracle tree every day is not going to turn you into a superhero, or eliminate every disease you have.
+Moringa (drumstick tree) isn’t a magic bullet: taking this miracle tree daily will not turn you into a superhero or eliminate every single disease you have.

 But it’s a small, easy change away from traditional medicine that can potentially offer impressive results.
 Try it: our family has, and we’ve never been disappointed.